"""Basic canvas for animations."""

 A typical manim script includes a class derived from :class:`Scene` with an

-overridden :meth:`Scene.contruct` method:
+overridden :meth:`Scene.construct` method:

 .. code-block:: python